allalakhayri/allalakhayri/README.md

 # Hi there! 👋

-I'm a computer science student who is passionate about Software development and its applications in various fields.
+I'm a software developer who is passionate about Software development and its applications in various fields.
 I'm always looking for new opportunities to learn and grow my skills.

 ## About Me